Basement Remodeling:

 (c) use vapor barriers and surface drainage, and d) use spray-applied foams or rigid foam systems.

-Remember that condensing boilers, HVAC system, water heater systems create condensate, which is water condensed into humid air.
-Condensate water can affect indoor air quality, cause property damage, as well as create health hazards.
+Remember that condensing boilers, HVAC systems, and water heater systems create condensate, which is water condensed into humid air.
+Condensate water can affect indoor air quality, cause property damage, and create health hazards.

 In the article Read This Before You Finish Your Basement, Jeanne Huber suggests insulating pipes before completing the wall cover: “While they're exposed, slip foam insulation sleeves over hot-water pipes to prevent heat loss and over cold-water ones to prevent condensation from dripping on the inside of the drywall or [basement] ceiling.”